 Mapping uncharacterized elements to modules

-An important application for constructing modules of protein-coding genes is to infer putative functions of uncharacterized proteins as well as non-coding elements.
-To do so, we constructed modules using a set of core worm and fly genes (worm-fly orthologs) by OrthoClust (see Materials and Methods, Figure S4), arriving at a set of 21 core worm-fly modules with similar proportions of worm and fly genes (see Table 1).
+Apart from understanding the modular nature of biological processes, clustering expression profiles is very useful for inferring the putative functions of uncharacterized proteins [33] as well as ncRNAs [34][35].
+The essence of this approach is “guilt by association”: if an uncharacterized element is highly co-expressed with a core set of genes, one can infer the function of the gene based on the functions of genes within the core set.
+Nevertheless, most core sets were constructed by single-species clustering.
+The cross-species modules constructed by OrthoClust can potentially serve as anchor to relate uncharacterized but analogous elements from different species.
+To explore this avenue, we constructed modules using a set of core worm and fly genes (worm-fly orthologs) by OrthoClust (see Materials and Methods, Figure S8), arriving at a set of 21 core worm-fly modules with similar proportions of worm and fly genes (see Supplementary Dataset 1).
 We further investigated the functions of these modules based on their enriched GO terms (see Materials and Methods).
-For each module, by clustering the enriched GO terms, we assigned a list of representative keywords as their characteristic functions (see Figure 6).
+For each module, by clustering the enriched GO terms, we assigned a list of representative keywords as their characteristic functions (see Figure 7).
 For instance, module 1 is signified by neurological system-process and module 2 by cellular-lipid-metabolism.
 As expected, many genes in these modules have orthologous partners within the module.
 In 18 out of the 21 modules, the fraction of genes with orthologous partners is higher than 80%.

-We demonstrated the procedures of inference by focusing on ncRNAs.
-Unlike previous works in which ncRNAs were mapped to modules of individual species [13], we mapped worm and fly ncRNAs to the 21 modules )..By mapping ncRNAs from different species to such modules, we could naturally link ncRNAs from different species together in terms of their functions.
-Table 1 summarizes the number of each class of ncRNAs (lncRNA, miRNA, tRNA, and snoRNA) in worm and fly that were mapped to the 21 conserved modules.
-More specifically, we mapped 852 lncRNAs (157 in worm, 695 in fly), 120 miRNAs (38 in worm, 82 in fly), 58 tRNAs (31 in worm, 27 in fly), and 187 snoRNAs (29 in worm, 158 in fly) to the modules.
-The list of worm and fly ncRNAs we used and the modules they belong can be found in Supplementary Data.
-As the functions of most of the lncRNAs in worm and fly are uncharacterized, it is not possible to evaluate systematically the performance of the mapping.
-Nevertheless, we found examples that are consistent with the literature.
-For instance sphinx, the fly lncRNA expressed in the brain, was shown to be involved in regulation of male courtship behavior [35].
+We then mapped worm and fly ncRNAs to the 21 modules based on their expression profiles (see Materials and methods).
+Though there is no gold standard available to evaluate systematically the performance of the mapping, we found examples suggesting that ncRNAs from different species could be linked together in terms of their potential functions.
+For instance sphinx, the fly lncRNA expressed in the brain, was shown to be involved in regulation of male courtship behavior [36].
 In our analysis, this lncRNA was mapped to module 1 which is characterized by neurological system process and behavior.
-On the other hand linc-10 and linc-104, worm lincRNAs that are highly expressed in male-related stage [36], were mapped to the same module.
-We further investigated whether different classes of non-coding elements (lncRNAs, miRNA, tRNA, and snoRNA) show any preference in respect to their modules (Figure 7, see Materials and Methods).
-We found for many specific modules are enriched with lncRNAs and in many cases a single class of annotated non-coding elements (e.g. miRNA).
-It may be the case that mapped lncRNAs have related functions with enriched annotated RNAs (e.g. miRNA) since they both mapped to the same module.
+On the other hand linc-10 and linc-104, worm lincRNAs that are highly expressed in male-related stage [37], were mapped to the same module.

+In addition to the mapping, we also found that some modules are enriched with different classes of ncRNAs (see Figure S9).
+The list of worm and fly ncRNAs we tested and the modules they mapped to can be found in Supplementary Data 2.